 Water Quality and Climate Change

 The Scottish Environmental Protection Agency (SEPA) has identified climate change as a serious threat to Scotland’s environment citing observed changes in temperature, rainfall and snow cover which are causing significant shifts in the growing, breeding and migration seasons, as well as species abundance and diversity.
-Higher river flows are leading to flood risks and sea level rise risks coastal flooding.
-Learn more about flooding in your area from SEPA, including how flood risk is managed and how to get involved in community groups or projects.
-You might also find SEPA's education resources on flooding helpful.
+Higher river flows are leading to flood risks and sea level rise risks coastal flooding. from SEPA, including how flood risk is managed and how to get involved in community groups or projects.

 SEPA are the hydrometric authority for Scotland, measuring rainfall and river flow across the country.
 According to their figures, Scotland has become much wetter since 1961, with the average annual precipitation rate up by 27%.
 The sea level is also rising all around the UK, with the longest individual record at Aberdeen indicating a rise in sea level of 60mm since 1920.